How to Be an Organized Person

 Organized Vs. Unorganized

-While it can feel hard to get organized and stay that way, once you do, you’ll be amazed at the contrast–you might even become less stressed.
+While it can feel hard to get organized and stay that way, once you do, you’ll be amazed at the contrast.
 Feeling really stressed or burnt out?
-Being organized and living an organized life is actually easier than being chronically disorganized and chaotic.
+Learning how to organize your life and keep it that way is actually easier than being chronically disorganized and chaotic.
 (More on this subject in the marvelous interview I did with Dr. Marilyn Paul, on “How to Stay Stress Free.”)

 The Organized Mindset

-I considered inviting an “organizational expert” to join me on today’s podcast and share their strategies for organizing your life and cultivating an organized mindset, but then I had a better idea: my pal, Denver therapist and Denver psychologist Dr. Danielle Kahlo.
+I considered inviting an “organizational expert” to join me on today’s podcast and share their strategies for how to organize your life and cultivate an organized mindset, but then I had a better idea: my pal, Denver therapist and Denver psychologist Dr. Danielle Kahlo.